dreyco676/Crowd-Sourced-Truth/succession-planning.md

 ---

 ### Scenario C: Organizer Attrition
-*Key people burn out, leave, or are unavailable — the most common failure mode.*
+*Key people burn out, leave, or are unavailable -the most common failure mode.*

 **Signs to watch for (assign someone to watch for these):**
 - One person is handling more than two critical functions